Waddington Mwayenga

+Waddington Mwayenga (born 20 June 1984) is a Zimbabwean-Australian former cricketer.
+He is now based in Australia and works as a bus driver.

+Mwayenga became an Australian citizen in 2014.
+He is a brother of Allan Mwayenga.

+Career

-Waddington Mwayenga (born 20 June 1984) is a Zimbabwean cricketer.
-He is primarily a medium pace bowler and plays his county cricket for Worcestershire 2nd XI.
+Mwayenga was primarily a medium pace bowler and played his county cricket for Worcestershire 2nd XI.
 Waddington spents summer playing at Nottinghamshire Cricket Club, Radcliffe-On-Trent, and has moved on to Australia for the winter before being expected to return to England for summer.

 His Test debut came in the second Test against Indian cricket team in 2005/06.